directus-labs/guest-authoring/travel-journal/index.md

 ## Creating A Vue.js Project

-Open up your command prompt or terminal app and run the following command:
+Open your terminal and run the following command:

 ```bash
 npm create vue@3